MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-create-private-endpoint.md

 |myadx.westus.kusto.windows.net|CNAME|myadx.privatelink.westus.kusto.windows.net|
 |myadx.privatelink.westus.kusto.windows.net|A|10.3.0.9|This value is your Private Endpoint IP (that you already connected to the Engine private link service)|

-After setting this DNS configuration, you can reach your Engine inside your Virtual Network privately with the following URL: myadx.region.kusto.windows.net.
+After setting this DNS configuration, you can reach the query (Engine) inside your Virtual Network privately with the following URL: myadx.region.kusto.windows.net.

 To reach ingestion (data management) privately, register the record for your ingestion (data management) with an A record and the ingestion Private Endpoint IP.